automl/HPOBench/hpobench/HowToAddANewBenchmark.md

    `hpobench/util/openml_data_manager.py` with a `load()` method that downloads data once and reuses it for further calls.
   4. Collect all **additional Python** and **non-Python** dependencies while doing this.
   Consider fixing the version of each dependency to maintain reproducibility.
   5. Add dependencies to PyPI in a new file to `/extra_requirements`.
 The name of the file is secondary.
-However, add the dependencies as a list under the key `<new_benchmark>`.
+However, add the dependencies as a list under the key `<container_name>`.
   6. Add the remaining dependencies or steps necessary to run your benchmark in the docstring of your benchmark class (see, e.g. `hpobench/benchmarks/nas/nasbench_101.py`).
   7. Verify that everything works with, e.g.